 The high-level market options for the provision of contingency FFR services are:

 - Option 1 – new market ancillary services to procure FFR FCAS

 - Option 2 – reconfiguration of the FCAS arrangements to procure FFR through the existing service classifications.

-The Commission is interested in stakeholder views on these high-level FFR options along with a number of other policy considerations discussed in the directions paper.
+The Commission sought stakeholder views on these high-level FFR options along with a number of other policy considerations discussed in the directions paper.